Red Raven (Marvel Comics): Powers and abilities

-Red Raven's costume was reinforced synthetic stretch fabric containing miniature anti-gravity mechanisms, as well as large artificial wings which allowed the Red Raven to fly.
+Red Raven's costume was reinforced synthetic stretch fabric containing miniature anti-gravity mechanisms, as well as large artificial wings which allowed Red Raven to fly.
 He was armed with the Bird-People's advanced weaponry, including a ray gun and an anti-gravity gun.
-He was proficient in basic hand-to-hand combat techniques uniquely styled to make use of his advantage of flight.
+He was proficient in basic hand-to-hand combat techniques, uniquely styled to make use of his advantage of flight.

 As a Bird-Person, Dania was born with operative wings, hollow bones, and other adaptions for flight.

 Redford Raven had no inherent superpowers.
-He possessed a pair of artificial wings and used them to glide on the wind.
+He possessed a pair of artificial wings and used them to glide in the wind.